Customer Satisfaction Surveys

 that Pace offers a great value for the fare charged.

-Pace has been working to simplify schedules and maps and was pleased to see
+and route information.
+Pace has been working to simplify schedules and maps and was pleased to see these high scores.

 Riders should also consider these other ways to get Pace information: